jornicornelese/ranger/README.md

 | **Inertia Shared Data**   | Globally shared Inertia.js props                                                                               |
 | **Inertia Components**    | Inertia.js page components with their expected props                                                           |

-## Official Documentation

-Documentation for Ranger can be found on the [Laravel website](https://laravel.com/docs).

 ## Contributing

 Thank you for considering contributing to Ranger!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).